 Shana Fulton represents businesses and individuals in criminal and civil litigation, under government investigation or in conducting internal investigations.
 As a defense attorney and former Assistant U.S. Attorney, she has experience litigating and investigating high-profile and complex matters at all levels of federal and state trial courts.
 She loves using her deep experience as a defense attorney and federal prosecutor on complex matters that feature a mix of criminal, civil and regulatory issues.

 Shana represents individuals and businesses facing white-collar criminal prosecution and government investigations.
-A former Assistant U.S. Attorney for the District of Columbia, she has extensive experience handling trials and hearings in state and federal courts of all levels, and understands the strategies used by prosecutors and government agencies in complex litigation and investigations.
+A former Assistant U.S. Attorney for the District of Columbia, she has extensive experience handling trials and hearings in state and federal courts of all levels.

-Shana represents individuals and businesses in civil matters at the state and federal level.
-She has experience with a wide variety of matters, including representing hospitals in medical malpractice suits, defending companies against First Amendment violations, defamation and libel suits, False Claims Act and accounting fraud claims.
+Shana represents individuals and businesses in civil matters at the state and federal levels.
+She has experience with a wide variety of matters, including commercial disputes, professional liability claims, contract disputes, False Claims Act claims and accounting fraud claims.

 Member, North Carolina Bar Association